 7.01 The Officers of the Organization shall consist of a President, Vice President, Secretary and Treasurer.
 One person may hold two (2) or more offices; provided, however, that no person shall at the same time hold the offices of President and Secretary.

-7.02 The Officers of the Organization shall be members in good standing, elected annually by the general membership, and each shall hold office for (1) one year, but not for more than three (3) consecutive years in the same office, or until he or she shall resign or otherwise be removed.
+7.02 The Officers of the Organization shall be members in good standing, elected annually by the board of directors and each shall hold office for (1) one year, but not for more than four (4) consecutive years in the same office, or until he or she shall resign or otherwise be removed.
 After one (1) year from termination as an Officer, a former Officer may be eligible for reelection.

 7.03 Any Officer may resign at any time by giving notice to the Board, or to the President, or to the Secretary of the Organization.
 Any such resignation shall take effect at the date of the receipt of such notice or at any later time specified therein; and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.